moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 1. On Metis UI, click on **Govern →Tag Groups**.

     ![tag_groups.png](navigating_metis_ui_how_to_guide/tag_groups.png)
+    <figcaption align = "center"> Tag groups </figcaption>

-2. Clicking on the + Add Tag will open the screen to add a new tag category and its description.
+2. Clicking on the + Add Tag will open the screen to add a new tag group and its description.

     ![new_tag_group.png](navigating_metis_ui_how_to_guide/new_tag_group.png)
+    <figcaption align = "center"> New tag group creation </figcaption>

 3. Enable **Mutually Exclusive** Property to designate tag groups as mutually exclusive.
 When a tag group is marked as mutually exclusive, it implies that a metadata entity can be tagged to belong to one of the available tags defined in the group.
 To learn more, refer to [**Mutually Exclusive Tag Groups**](metis_features.md).
 4. Add new tags with proper descriptions for the newly added category and save them.
-Now, these tags can be added to the data assets and Resources.
+Now, these tags can be added to the data entities.

 <aside class="callout">
 🗣 You can define new tag categories as per business requirements, but some of the tag categories, such as tag tiers, are pre-defined by the Metis administrator with special business importance terms, Gold, Silver, etc. Click **here** to learn more about it.